6-8 April 2025 – Rethymno, Crete

 Rethymno, 74131 Greece

-About Rethmyno
+About Rethymno

 Rethymno, the captivating third-largest town on Crete, nestled along the island’s north coast, embodies centuries of history and tradition in its captivating Old Town.
 Adorned with Renaissance colors and embraced by the azure hues of the Mediterranean, Rethymno boasts a unique layout intricately intertwined with the sea.